Dehydrated Food versus Freeze Dried Food

-Curious to know the basic difference between dehydrated food and freeze dried food, or how they relate to your survival food storage?
+Are you curious to know the basic differences between dehydrated food and freeze dried food?

-Dehydration is simply the process of removing water from a substance, in this case – food.
+Dehydration is the process of removing water from a substance, in this case – food.
+Dehydrated foods have much of their water content removed.

-In addition to professionally processed dehydrated foods, this is something that you can do right in your own home in a low-temperature oven or a purpose-built food dehydrator.
+Many preparedness food-storage vendors sell dehydrated foods, however it also a process that you can do right in your own home with either a low-temperature oven or a purpose-built food dehydrator, similar to this one… Excalibur.

-Moisture is removed from the food by slowly heating it at temperatures which may range from 115-F to 155-F depending on the food itself.
-Typically a fan circulates the air within the dehydrator to evenly distribute the heat.
+During the process, moisture is removed from the food by slowly heating it at temperatures which may range from 115-F to 155-F depending on the recommendations for the food type itself.
+Typically a fan circulates the air within the food dehydrator to evenly distribute the heat.
+The process time may range from 8 hours to 12 hours or more, depending on the moisture content of the food and other factors.

-Typical food moisture levels may be reduced to a range between 10 to 20 percent – depending.
+When finished, typical ‘dehydrated food’ moisture levels are reduced to levels in a range from 10 to 20 percent – depending.

-Home dehydrated foods (which typically may not be as dry as professionally dehydrated foods) have a ‘typical’ shelf life ranging from six months to a year, however it is fairly easy to obtain much longer shelf life for many dehydrated foods by way of cool storage coupled with a vacuum sealed containment.
+Home dehydrated foods may have a ‘typical’ shelf life ranging from six months to a year, however it is fairly easy to obtain much longer shelf life for many dehydrated foods by drying them longer, keeping them in a cool-dry storage environment, and properly packaging the food (vacuum sealer).

 Dehydrating at home is a great way to store extra food from your garden, or vegetables and fruits you have purchased at the market at a great ‘sale’ price.